PLarboulette/vdm-scraper/README.md

 - /api/posts/id to get the post by id
 - /admin/clean which let to clean the db if you want to re-execute the scraper

+Don't hesitate to contact me if you have any problems !